Row concave Shape Decorative svg added to bottom

 • Supplies for adults (some exceptions made for families)

-• Classroom supplies or any school costs that are normally covered by the school district
+• Classroom supplies/curriculum or any school costs that are typically funded by the school district

 • Marketing and advertising